 Levite was the principal deputy director general for policy at the Israeli Atomic Energy Commission from 2002 to 2007.

-Li is a senior associate working jointly in the Nuclear Policy Program and Asia Program at the Carnegie Endowment for International Peace.
+Thomas MacDonald is a fellow in the Nuclear Policy Program at the Carnegie Endowment for International Peace.

-Ülgen is a visiting scholar at Carnegie Europe in Brussels, where his research focuses on the implications of Turkish foreign policy for Europe and the United States, nuclear policy, and the security and economic aspects of transatlantic relations.
+Sinan Ülgen is a senior fellow at Carnegie Europe in Brussels, where his research focuses on Turkish foreign policy, nuclear policy, cyberpolicy, and transatlantic relations.

 Tristan Volpe is a nonresident fellow at the Carnegie Endowment for International Peace and assistant professor of defense analysis at the Naval Postgraduate School.

 Fumihiko Yoshida is a nonresident scholar at the Carnegie Endowment for International Peace.

 Tong Zhao is a senior fellow in Carnegie’s Nuclear Policy Program.